 - Administrators can select a processing profile definition in Tools > Assets > Processing Profiles , and use Apply Profile to Folder(s) action.
 It opens a content browser that allow you to navigate to specific folders, select them and confirm the application of the profile.

-- Users can select a folder in the Assets user interface, use Properties action to open folder properties screen, click on the Processing Profiles tab, and in the popup list, select the correct processing profile for that folder.
+- Users can select a folder in the Assets user interface, use Properties action to open folder properties screen, click on the Processing Profiles tab, and in the popup list, select the appropriate processing profile for that folder.
 To save the changes, click Save & Close .

-Only one processing profile can be applied to a specific folder.
+Only one processing profile can be applied to a folder.
 To generate more renditions, add more rendition definitions to the existing processing profile.

-To verify that assets are processed, preview the generated renditions are available in the Renditions view in the left rail.
+To verify that assets are processed, preview the generated renditions in the Renditions view in the left rail.
 Open asset preview and open the left rail to access the Renditions view.
 The specific renditions in the processing profile, for which the specific asset's type matches the MIME type inclusion rules, should be visible and accessible.

 Figure: Example of two additional renditions generated by a processing profile applied to the parent folder.